T-Mobile data breach

-In summer 2021, T-Mobile US confirmed that the company had been subject to a data breach.
+The 2021 T-Mobile data breach was a cybersecurity incident in which attackers gained unauthorized access to T-Mobile US networks and extracted sensitive customer information.
+Public disclosure began in mid-August 2021 after reports that T-Mobile data was being sold on a hacking forum, and T-Mobile later said the incident affected millions of current customers and tens of millions of former or prospective customers.
+Exposed data included personal identifiers such as names, dates of birth, Social Security numbers and driver's license or ID numbers, while T-Mobile said payment card information was not affected.
 A hacker called John Erin Binns took credit for the release of millions of customer records and the event was a contribution to T-Mobile receiving a fine of $15 million in 2024.

 Background

 T-Mobile US, Inc. is an American wireless network operator and is the second largest wireless carrier in the United States, with 127.5 million subscribers as of September 30, 2024.
 T-Mobile had previously suffered data breaches in 2009, 2015, 2017, 2018, 2019, and 2020.

 In 2020 John Erin Binns, who later claimed responsibility for the breach, filed a lawsuit against the American government accusing them of being involved with his alleged kidnapping and torture and attacking him with psychic and energy weapons.

 Timeline

 July 2021

 John Erin Binns gained access to an unprotected GPRS gateway located in Washington.
 An SSH login was achieved by means of a Brute-force attack; there were no controls to prevent multiple login attempts.
 Once access to the router was achieved, Binns was able to move around the network due to a lack of Network segmentation.